customerio/customerio-ios/README.md

         // You can optionally provide a Region to set the Region for your Workspace:
         CustomerIO.initialize(siteId: "YOUR SITE ID", apiKey: "YOUR API KEY", region: Region.EU)

+        // You can optionally configure the behavior of the SDK:
+        CustomerIO.initialize(siteId: "YOUR SITE ID", apiKey: "YOUR API KEY", region: Region.EU) { config in config.autoTrackPushEvents = false
+        }

         return true
     }
 }